Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \textbf{Simple hash-based methods (including Dedup) and INT8/16 are fast to converge.} We employ the early stopping strategy and record the time for each method to converge, including all stages.
 Methods with top-3 least training time are highlighted in bold with an underlined ranking.
 Generally speaking, the larger the dataset, the longer it takes for DLRM to converge.

 Dedup and INT8/16 are the fastest to converge.
-They do not change the training paradigm and involve negligible LSH deduplication and (de)quantization overhead.
-CompoEmb and AdaptEmb are also fast to converge, requiring only minor modifications to the training process.
-Other inter-feature compression methods either involve complex computations, or require more epochs to converge because they relax the abstraction of embedding tables.
+They do not change the training paradigm and involve negligible deduplication and (de)quantization overhead.
+CompoEmb and AdaptEmb are also fast to converge, requiring minor modifications to the training process.
+Other inter-feature compression methods either involve complex computations, or require more epochs to converge due to relaxed abstraction of embedding tables.
 These also result in large variance in their training times.
-Dimension reduction methods and pruning methods have longer training times due to the introduction of warm-up, search, and retraining stages.
-Furthermore, the alternative learning of model parameters and structural parameters prolongs the training process.
+Dimension reduction and pruning methods have longer training times due to the introduction of warm-up, search, retraining stages, and the alternative learning of model parameters and structural parameters.

 There is not a clear relationship between the training time and the memory budget.
 On the one hand, more memory may lead to greater training complexity; on the other hand, less memory may make it harder to achieve convergence.